Home References

 Thus, human developmental may be an isomorph of the same creative process at work in our being.
 Figure # 5 shows this process as it oscillates, first creating the physical individual and then a connection between the individual and society.
 This rhythmic pattern operates at different frequencies simultaneously throughout development illustrated by the sine waves S, A, and W. These sine waves represent only a few of the cycles occurring simultaneously in our being: there are no doubt countless more.
 We appear to have formed around a truly "strange attractor" to which this multi-dimensionality must be attributed: in this sense, we are a chord of many frequencies being played in the universe.
 Or, perhaps we are a soliton appearing for an "earthly moment" as innumerable feedback loops maintain our congruity.
 Each time the cycle crosses the X axis of Figure # 5 there is a change in the state of being, a death and rebirth of some part of the developing individual.
 In the Perinatal Matrices the physical body is created in a dependent state and then released.
 In the phases of Object Relations an "emotional body" forms and connects to others.
 Erikson's stages of development describe psychosocial development.
 The first four stages create a sense of self and a personality with all its functions.
 The latter four stages extend the individual into relationship with the world, and eventually the spirit.

 Thus, the allurement between projectivity and receptiveness draws us into life and expands our being.
 It is a constant "polysociation" of opposites, an oscillation between yin and yang.
 Psychosynthesis, developed by Roberto Assagioli (1976), uses a holistic model of an individual's state of being called the Egg Diagram.
-I have combined the stages of development and the creative cycles as illustrated in Figure #5 with Assagioli's Egg Diagram to argue further this creativity model of the developmental process (see Figure #6).
+I have combined the stages of development and the creative cycles as illustrated in Figure #5 with Assagioli's Egg Diagram to argue further this creativity model of the developmental process (see Figure below).
 First, in the lower unconscious, the Id drives the infant.
 Then the field of awareness forms with the birth of a sense of self.
 The Transpersonal Self (Soul), then draws the field of awareness, and the self, ever closer.
 Within the expanding system some experiences settle into the lower unconscious while others surface.
 If the system evolves without interference, access increases to all levels of consciousness: the Soul infuses the whole being.

 The act creation, whether the product is a concert performance as in the introduction of this paper, the cosmos as told by the creation myths, or a human being as outlined by this model of human development, follows the rhythmic pulse of the projective and the receptive principles.
 These varied examples of the creative process intend to expand the traditional view that creativity is only a function of the human psyche; they advance a creative-systems paradigm.